 The Hiker's Notebook©

 A compendium of interesting natural and cultural facts about things you commonly see on the trails in the southern Appalachian Mountain region including wildflowers, trees, ferns, plants, fungi, animals, and berries.
 General information and articles on hiking and on environmental issues and their attendant effects.
 Updated monthly.
+If you wish to recommend a subject for an article or have some feedback: [email protected] Author: William Needham

 A. General Information and Articles